For Seahawks brass, having a top-five pick in NFL draft brings excitement and pressure

 “I would say way more exciting.
 There’s so much more research that goes into it,” Schneider said.
 “Being up there with a fifth pick, I think, is just really exciting — and you have way more coverage and accessibility to all the prospects.”

 Twelves surely remember the Seahawks’ selfie tour that took place a few weeks back, when the staff took pictures with coveted quarterbacks such as Bryce Young, C.J.
 Stroud, Anthony Richardson and Will Levis.
 And all that speaks to a dilemma the team is likely facing right now: If one is available, do we take a potential franchise quarterback?
-Or do we build around recently-signed Geno Smith and hope for a Super Bowl run?
+Or do we build around recently signed Geno Smith and hope for a Super Bowl run?

-It’s a tough one — and not something that was on Seattle’s mind last April when it had the sixth pick in a down year for QBs (the first one taken was Kenny Pickett at No. 20 to the Steelers).
+It’s a tough one — and not something that was on Seattle’s mind last April when it had the ninth pick in a down year for QBs (the first one taken was Kenny Pickett at No. 20 to the Steelers).
 And it’s an option that has to be weighed against the fact that a bevy of highly-touted defensive linemen should be available up high for a team in desperate need of depth in that area.

 Carroll was blunt when asked about the D-line Wednesday, particular when it came to the interior.